In a firm yet gentle voice, Richard Danner coaxed the puppies from their cages Friday afternoon.

-Spokane-area shelters took in 45 of the dogs – balls of white fluff with intelligent eyes.
+There were 45 dogs that arrived in Spokane, balls of white fluff with intelligent eyes.
 Fifty went to Seattle.
 Dozens more were sent elsewhere.

 Dave Richardson, executive director of the Spokane Humane Society, believes the episode can be transformed into a blessing.

 “We’re going to find loving homes for dogs,” he said.
 “They are beautiful and sweet, and people want to help.”